Daniel David Malzahn Sells 547 Shares of NVR, Inc. (NYSE:NVR) Stock

-NVR, Inc. (NYSE:NVR – Get Free Report) CFO Daniel David Malzahn sold 547 shares of the company’s stock in a transaction on Tuesday, November 21st.
-The stock was sold at an average price of $6,303.12, for a total transaction of $3,447,806.64.
-Following the completion of the transaction, the chief financial officer now owns 12,306 shares of the company’s stock, valued at $77,566,194.72.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+NVR, Inc. (NYSE:NVR – Get Free Report) CFO Daniel David Malzahn sold 547 shares of the company’s stock in a transaction that occurred on Tuesday, November 21st.
+The stock was sold at an average price of $6,303.12, for a total value of $3,447,806.64.
+Following the completion of the sale, the chief financial officer now owns 12,306 shares in the company, valued at approximately $77,566,194.72.
+The transaction was disclosed in a filing with the SEC, which is available at this link.

 Daniel David Malzahn also recently made the following trade(s):